SFTtech/openage/doc/reverse_engineering/game_mechanics/market.md

     2 * 0.345 /(a + 0.5)

-where `0.345` is related to the Trade Cart speed and a varies if the player has a Spanish ally (normally, set to `1`)
+where `0.345` is related to the Trade Cart speed and varies if the player has a Spanish ally (normally set to `1`)

 ## Tribute